Konvt/pgbar/docs/QuickStart.md

 Since it is a forward iterator and does not provide a self-decrement operator, all reverse operations depend on the iterator type implementation; For the specialized version, it depends on the pointer order passed during construction.

 ## `ProxySpan`
-`pgbar::scope::ProxySpan` is a nullable template type that expresses the iteration range of a sole progress bar.
+`pgbar::slice::ProxySpan` is a nullable template type that expresses the iteration range of a sole progress bar.

-`ProxySpan` can only accept `NumericSpan` or `IterSpan` types, and a sole progress bar object; Its purpose is to simplify interactions between progress bar instances and scenarios that require the use of iterators, such as Enhanced-for.
+`ProxySpan` can only accept an object of view type that satisfies the concept `std::ranges::sized_range`, and a sole progress bar object; Its purpose is to simplify interactions between progress bar instances and scenarios that require the use of iterators, such as Enhanced-for.

 This is a special move-only type, which should only be constructed and returned by factory functions, such as the progress bar's `iterate()` method, and should not be constructed manually.